 For even more reading, the March of Dimes has a great resource about vitamins and other nutrients during pregnancy.

 Fortify Your Life

 In my own research about prenatal vitamins, I turned to Dr. Tieraona Low Dog’s book, Fortify Your Life.
-I absolutely love this book and highly recommend it to anyone wants to take an evidence-based approach to supplements for themselves or their family.
+I absolutely love this book and highly recommend it to anyone who wants to take an evidence-based approach to supplements for themselves or their family.
 In regard to the vitamins we mentioned earlier, Dr. Low Dog suggests:

 FOLATE: Women who could become pregnant should supplement with 400mcg per day of folic acid.
 Pregnant women should take 600mcg per day.
 Use the active form of folic acid, usually listed as L-methylfolate or 5-methyltetrahydrofolate.